abhibhaw/Hack-The-Mountains/README.md

 <h2>Introduction</h2>
 <p>Tracona-The COVID Tracker is here to show you the detailed statistics of COVID-19 cases from all over the world.
-This web application will give you the number of active cases,recovered cases, new cases and number of deaths till now, of any country you want to know about.
-Along with that, the app will provide extra information like what Corona-Virus is, and how it spreads.
+This web application will give you the number of active cases, recovered cases, new cases and number of deaths till now, of any country you want to know about.
+A 3D model of the Corona-Virus is added using the technology of Augmented Reality.
+Also, there is an exciting Corona-Virus game to stay home and enjoy, it has simple controls; stay safe by dodging the Corona-Virus and try to beat your own highscore!
+Along with that, the app provides extra information like what Corona-Virus is, and how it spreads.
 Also, it will show the instructions to follow for preventing the spread of Corona-Virus.</p>

 <h2>Features</h2>
 <ul>